-Handling disputes from customers can be one of the most painful parts of running a business.
-The absolute best way to manage them is to stop them from ever occurring in the first place.
+A dispute is when a customer contests a payment made with their card.
+Handling disputes from customers can be one of the most unpleasant parts of running a business.
+The best way to avoid that unpleasantness is to stop disputes from occurring in the first place.
 There are a number of tactics you can use to do this, which are discussed in this document.

 For guidance on how to respond to disputes after they’ve been filed, please refer to the document on managing disputes.

 The more information you collect about your customer during the checkout process, the easier it is for their bank to verify that the purchase is legitimate.
-You should strongly consider collecting the following pieces of info, even if they are not strictly necessary for your own business operations.
+You should strongly consider collecting the following details, even if they aren’t strictly necessary for your own business operations.

 - Customer name

 Many disputes occur because customers are unhappy with the product or service they received.
 If you are helpful and responsive to your customers (for example, by handling issues quickly or refunding orders in a timely manner), they will be less likely to file a dispute.

 Here are some specific tips that may help prevent disputes:

 - On your website, make your contact details, refund policy, and customer service information easily available so that customers can reach out to you should they encounter any issues.

 - Check to make sure that the default WooCommerce emails, which keep your customers updated about the status of their orders, are all enabled.